IrinaIarem/MinMaxinput/README.md

 # MinMaxinput

 ##Description
-This program show min and max input
+The purpose of this program is to show min and max input of the user

 ##Procedures
-The purpose of this program is to show min and max input of the user
+User inputs as many numbers as desired.

+Program outputs minimum and maximum of the entered input.